Squirrelcoding/Outquest/README.md

 - [x] Add achievements by October 4th
 - [x] add achievement for signing up by october 4th

-- [ ] Add option for users to create achievement options by October 5th
+- [x] Add option for users to create achievement options by October 5th
 	- This will be achieved by re-purposing winner messages to achievements
 - [x] Add achievement notification by October 5th

-- [ ] Make it so that quests can grant achievements in series by October 7th

 - [ ] Add streak achievements by October 8th
 - [ ] Add achievments to profiles by October 8th